Idaho Statute of Limitations in Personal Injury Cases

 Posted on

-When a personal injury accident happens, it can be hard to know what to do first.
+When an accident happens, it can be hard to know what to do first.
 If you’re hurt in a personal injury accident, you may wonder how long you have to begin a claim.

-As a victim, it’s important to know that a time limit exists in personal injury claims.
-It can vary based on the situation.
+As an injury victim, it’s important to know that a time limit exists in personal injury cases.
+This time limit is set by the statute of limitations.
+These laws establish a legal deadline that can vary based on the type of case you have and certain details.
 In some circumstances, you must work quickly to begin your claim.
+Our personal injury attorneys help our clients understand the time limits in their personal injury cases.

-Our lawyers know that the time limit is very important in any personal injury case.
-In fact, understanding the statute of limitations is key to receiving the compensation that you deserve for your injuries.
+Our lawyers know that the time limit in any personal injury case is very important.
+In fact, understanding the statute of limitations is key to receiving the compensation that an injured person deserves for their injuries.

-At Sargent Law Firm, we are experienced in all the tasks needed to help our clients following a personal injury accident.
+At Sargent Law Firm Injury Lawyers, our Coeur d’Alene personal injury lawyers are experienced in all the tasks needed to help our clients following an accident caused by negligence.
 Contact us for your free consultation.
 See how the statute of limitations applies and how we can help you with your case.

-A statute of limitations is a law that creates a time deadline for starting a new legal claim.
-When you’re hurt in a personal injury accident, you have until the end of the statute of limitations to start your claim.
-The victim must take the first step to begin their case by the time the deadline expires.
+A statute of limitations is a law that creates a legal deadline for filing a lawsuit against another party.
+When you’re hurt in a personal injury accident, you have until the end of the statute of limitations in your case to start your personal injury lawsuit.
+The victim must take the first legal step to begin their case by the time the deadline expires.

 What Is the Statute of Limitations for Idaho Personal Injury Cases?

-The statute of limitations for most personal injury cases in Idaho is two years.
-Usually, the victim has two years to bring a claim for financial compensation.
-There are some important exceptions where the time limit may be longer or shorter.
+The statute of limitations for most personal injury cases in Idaho is a two-year time limit.
+Usually, the victim has two years to bring a personal injury lawsuit for financial compensation.
+There are some important exceptions that may extend or shorten that deadline.

-The statute of limitations is Idaho Statutes § 5-219.
-For claims against government entities, the statute of limitations is Idaho Statutes § 6-905.
+For cases involving personal injury and wrongful death, the statute of limitations is found under Idaho Statutes § 5-219.
+However, for claims against government agencies and employees, the statute of limitations is Idaho Statutes § 6-905, which is substantially shorter at six months.

-What Are the Exceptions to Idaho’s Statute of Limitations?
+What Are the Exceptions to Idaho’s Statutes of Limitations?

-Exceptions to the statute of limitations are based on the type of case, who the defendant is and even the age of the victim.
+Exceptions to the statute of limitations are based on the type of case, who the defendant is, and the age of the victim.
 Here are some circumstances where the statute of limitations may be different:

-If the victim of a personal injury is a minor, they may receive extra time to bring their personal injury claim.
-In Idaho, a minor usually has up to two years after their 18th birthday.
-That can extend the time limit by many years.
+If the victim of a personal injury is a minor, they may receive extra time to bring their personal injury lawsuit.
+Under Idaho personal injury law, a child victim usually has up to two years after their 18th birthday.
+This exception could extend the time limit by many years.
 However, it’s still best to talk to our lawyers as soon as possible about your case.

 Sometimes, you don’t know that you’re injured right away.
-If an injury isn’t discovered until sometime later, you can bring the claim two years after you realize that you have been harmed.
-An example may be if you have surgery, and a sponge is left in the body.
+If an injury isn’t discovered until sometime later, you can bring the lawsuit two years after you realize that you have been harmed.
+An example may be if you have surgery, and a sponge is left in your body.
 Once you realize there’s a problem, you have two years to make your case.

 When the defendant is a government entity, the statute of limitations is much shorter.
-You must file a tort claims notice within 180 days.
+You must file a notice of claim within 180 days.
 The notice must comply with specific requirements so that the government agency can evaluate the claim.

-In Idaho, the two-year limit is the same for general personal injury claims and wrongful death.
-It even applies to product liability claims, although another law called a statute of repose may also apply that can limit the time frame of a claim.
+In Idaho, the two-year time limit is the same for general personal injury lawsuits and wrongful death lawsuits.
+However, another law called a statute of repose may also affect the time you have.
+These statutes can limit the time frame of a case under certain circumstances.
 In most cases, two years is the limit, unless an exception applies.

 How Do You Comply With Idaho’s Statute of Limitations?